aosabook/500lines/search-engine/README.md

 more complicated than just plain text, so it's likely that a more complete implementation will actually be slower rather than faster.
+However,
+careful attention given to the in-memory data structure used for accumulating tokens, as well as the memory allocation strategy, can produce substantial payoffs.

 The *query evaluator*, however, is 100× slower rather than 10× slower